What is Order Flow Trading and how to read it? – Beginners Guide

 What do you need for Order Flow Trading?

-For most traders it is difficult to create a correct setup to start real Order Flow Trading.
+For most traders, it is difficult to create a correct setup to start real Order Flow Trading.
 In this section, we will discuss the software and setup which you need for successful trading.
-Order Flow Trading is only possible by trading future contracts (Wikipedia link), stock, or other products that are traded on the real stock exchange.
+Order Flow Trading is only possible by trading futures contracts (Wikipedia link), stock, or other products that are traded on the real stock exchange.
 Assets like forex, commodities, and metals, for example, are traded with future contracts.

 To get connection and data from the stock exchange you will need a data feed and broker.
 The data feed is normally linked to your brokerage account or you get separate login details.
 The data feed costs a monthly fee and the fee will be debited from your broker account.
-If you got a brokerage account for futures you also need a reputable software for Order Flow Trading (see the section below).
+If you got a brokerage account for futures you also need reputable software for Order Flow Trading (see the section below).